oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 **Data at rest:** <br />
 Data encryption at rest in OCI is enabled by default across all storage services, including block, object, and file storage, as well as Oracle's platform services.
 This automatic encryption ensures data protection without requiring user intervention - Oracle manages the encryption keys by default, simplifying security for users.
-However, for enhanced security and to meet stricter regulatory requirements, the Sovereign add-on leverages OCI Vault's customer-managed encryption service, with a Private Vault - a single-tenant, dedicated partition within a Hardware Security Module (HSM).
+However, for enhanced security and to meet stricter regulatory requirements, the Sovereign add-on leverages OCI Private Vault: a customer-managed encryption service, a single-tenant, dedicated partition within a Hardware Security Module (HSM).
 Additionally, customers have the flexibility to provision a fully dedicated HSM appliance (dedicated KMS) or integrate third-party key management solutions, allowing for the use of externally managed encryption keys.

 **Data in transit:** <br />
 All control plane data in transit is encrypted using Transport Layer Security (TLS) 1.2 or later, ensuring that data transmitted across the network is securely encrypted and never sent in plaintext.
 Additionally, all data transmitted between availability domains and regions within OCI is protected using MACsec.